 But, the main reason I chose a vegan variation for my pumpkin spice latte is...

 Three words: vanilla almond milk!

 Yep.
 I could have used cow's milk or coconut milk, but almond milk mixed with vanilla extract takes it to a whole new level.

 And, it really compliments the warm pumpkin spice flavors.

 Almond Milk + Vanilla + Pumpkin Spice = Heaven

 I usually make homemade unsweetened almond milk and add my own homemade vanilla extract.
 It has less sugar & calories than the store-bought cartons and none of those weird emulsifiers that often upset people's stomachs.
 Plus the vanilla carries through more without the extra sugar.

 That said, get yourself to a kitchen and make this delightful drink!

-It takes less than five minutes (not including coffee or espresso brewing time).
-Plus, it makes 2-3 servings.
+It takes less than five minutes (not including coffee or espresso brewing time) and makes enough for two drinks.

 That means you can either share with a friend, treat yourself to a refill (can't do that at Starbucks without paying double the price) or save the rest for the next day.